AMReX-Astro/Castro/Docs/source/FlowChart.rst

     additional EOS derivatives).

   * ``time_integration_method = 3``: this is the simplifed SDC method
-    described above.that uses the CTU hydro advection and an ODE reaction solve.
+    described above that uses the CTU hydro advection and an ODE reaction solve.
 Note: because this requires a different set of state variables, you must compile with ``USE_SIMPLIFIED_SDC = TRUE`` for this method to work (in particular, this defines ``PRIM_SPECIES_HAVE_SOURCES``).